CarlLee1983/-mcp-prompt-toolkit/README.md

 ## 📋 Introduction

-`@carllee1983/prompt-toolkit` is a TypeScript toolkit designed for validating and managing prompt repositories used with Model Context Protocol (MCP).
+`@carllee1983/prompt-toolkit` is a **production-ready** TypeScript toolkit designed for validating and managing prompt repositories used with Model Context Protocol (MCP).
 It provides comprehensive validation for registry files, prompt definitions, and partials directories, ensuring the integrity and correctness of prompt repositories.

+**Version 1.0.0** marks the stable release with API stability guarantees.
+Starting from 1.0.0, the toolkit follows semantic versioning and maintains backward compatibility within major versions.

 ## ✨ Features